sunisdown/faster_cpython/pep_ast_optimizer.rst

 Adding a default AST optimizer is out of the scope of the PEP.
 Including a default AST optimizer to Python will require a separated PEP.

+Optimizations more expensive than basic optimizations implemented in the current peephole optimizer are expected.
+That's why a new "FAT mode" is introduced.
+Python .py files are compiled to .pyc when modules and applications are installed, but for scripts, the bytecode is compiled at runtime.
+Moreover, some optimizations may break the Python semantic in subtle ways.
+Having to enable explicitly the FAT mode is required to say "ok, I make compromises on the Python semantic for performance, I am aware of the issues".

 Changes
 =======

+"FAT" mode:

+* Add a new ``-F`` command line option to enable FAT mode
+* Add ``sys.flags.fat``
+* ``importlib`` module: new filename for ``.pyc`` files in FAT mode.
+Example:

+  - Lib/__pycache__/os.cpython-36.pyc: default mode
+  - Lib/__pycache__/os.cpython-36.fat-0.pyc: FAT mode

 Main changes: